CZ-NIC/knot/doc/reference.rst

 zone-max-ttl
 ------------

-Maximal TTL value among all the records in zone.
+Declare (override) maximal TTL value among all the records in zone.

 ..
 NOTE::
    It's generally recommended to override the maximal TTL computation by setting this explicitly whenever possible.
-It's required for :ref:`DNSSEC Offline KSK`.
+It's required for :ref:`DNSSEC Offline KSK` and really reasonable when records are generated dynamically (e.g. by a :ref:`module<mod-synthrecord>`).

 *Default:* computed after zone is loaded